hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step8-pod-list.md

 ## Test

-Test your new implementation by requesting a list of Pods:
+Test your new implementation of the `run` function by requesting a list of Pods:

 `go run cmd/kubectl-example/main.go pod list`{{execute}}